morganross/Kexow-Install/README.md

 ##TODO

-add client script to main menu add some feedback to client script
+order of operations
+re-order main menu

-put serverscript into main menu instead of calling it.
+comment main menu
 debug main menu

-comment main menu
-re-order main menu

 add some GODDAMN parameters to the ldap installer from that wget what is my ip

-add "make files" to main menu, the files that are in setup scripts

 treat server_script and 5 monmiter log file seperatly from install scripts. they should be thier own?

 ###TODO
+combine or chain functons
-make main menu log to file in addition to shell git pydio
+make main menu log to file in addition to shell git pydio add some feedback to client script add feedback to main menu configure pydio

-configure pydio

 install vnc on client -local and ldap